diodechain/diode-docs/content/docs/Using/linked-devices.md

 Each Linked Device has some device-specific settings:

-* Local Settings for the App (Global menu -&gt; Local Settings)
+* Local Settings for the App (Profile Drop-Down -&gt; Local Settings)
-  * Default storage path for new Zones
+  * Default location for new Zones
 * Local Settings for a Zone (Zone -&gt; Settings -&gt; Local Settings)
-  * Storage path currently in use for the Zone
+  * Location on disk

 ---